Optional workflow description that is rendered as a comment in the generated# GitHub Actions YAML file (.lock.yml)# (optional)description: "Description of the workflow"

 # Option 1: Single event name or '*' for all events.
 Use GitHub Actions event # names: 'issues', 'issue_comment', 'pull_request_comment', 'pull_request', # 'pull_request_review_comment', 'discussion', 'discussion_comment'. events: "*"

-# Option 2: Array of event names where the command should be active.
-Use GitHub # Actions event names. events: [] # Array items: GitHub Actions event name.
+# Option 2: Array of event names where the command should be active (requires at # least one).
+Use GitHub Actions event names. events: [] # Array items: GitHub Actions event name.

 # Push event trigger that runs the workflow when code is pushed to the repository # (optional) push: # Branches to filter on # (optional) branches: [] # Array of strings